 Using the RadGrid with a mobile device will all other controls such as the RadEditor control with its new 'EditType='Inline'' property work in the RadGrid's GridTemplateColumn or the Grid's EditItemTemplate?

-Not sure...
-I haven't run this scenario yet
+Probably yes.
+However, if there are issues fire us a support ticket and we will take a look.

 How easy is it to use observable data binding using knockout or angular js to load dynamic JSON data on the progress bar and RadGrid elements?

-Not sure.. this isn't something we are currently investigating with AJAX.
-KendoUI does this very well
+The RadControls are not well suited to work with observable data.

 What about Android does telerik provide a suite for developing Android Apps?